cognokratos/sophos-agent/docs/prd/epic-2-mcp-extensibility.md

 ## Stories

-### Story 2.1 — Adapter Interface & Registry
+### Story 2.1 — Integrate LangChain MCP Adapters

 **As a** developer
-**I want** a clear API to define and register MCP tools **so that** I can extend the agent’s abilities safely.
+**I want** to integrate the `@langchain/mcp-adapters` library,
+**so that** the agent can connect to and utilize external MCP tools.

 **Acceptance Criteria**

-- Adapter interface documented with TS types.
-- Registry loads tools at startup and validates schema.
+1. The `@langchain/mcp-adapters` library is installed and configured.
+2. A `MultiServerMCPClient` instance is initialized at agent startup, connecting to specified MCP servers.
+3. The agent can retrieve and utilize tools exposed by the `MultiServerMCPClient`.
-- Unit tests for malformed tool definitions.
+4. Unit tests confirm successful client initialization and tool retrieval.

 ---

-### Story 2.2 — Reference Tools: File Inspector & Fetcher
+### Story 2.2 — Reference Examples: Memory & Fetch MCP

 **As a** learner
-**I want** ready-to-use examples
-**so that** I can study how tools interact with the agent.
+**I want** working examples of how the agent uses existing MCP tools **so that** I can understand tool invocation and how external capabilities integrate with reasoning.

 **Acceptance Criteria**

-- File Inspector reads text files within allowed directory.
-- Fetcher retrieves limited JSON/HTML data.
+1. The **Memory MCP** is demonstrated as a reference tool:
+   - Example interactions show reading/writing memory entries.
+   - Tool calls appear clearly in the reasoning trace.
+2. The **Fetch MCP** is demonstrated as a reference tool:
+   - Example interactions show performing safe HTTP GET requests using the existing MCP adapter.
+3. No new MCP tools are introduced or implemented.
+4. Documentation includes:
+   - A short “Using the Memory MCP” example.
+   - A short “Using the Fetch MCP” example.
-- Both tools visible in reasoning trace.
+   - Both examples visible in the reasoning trace.

 ---